Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity

-In the next section, we prove that Algorithm~\ref{algo:main} leads to the convergence of joint policies as described in Theorems~\ref{theorem:global-state-observability}, \ref{theorem:mean-field-state-observability}, and \ref{theorem:compressed-observability}.
+In the coming sections, we prove that Algorithm~\ref{algo:main} leads to the convergence of joint policies as described in Theorems~\ref{theorem:mean-field-state-observability}, \ref{theorem:global-state-observability}, and \ref{theorem:compressed-observability}.
 Since the evolution of the policy process $\{ \bpi_k \}_{k \geq 0}$ depends on the evolution of the learning iterates $\{ \widehat{J}^i_t , \widehat{Q}^i_t \}_{t \geq 0, i \in \NN }$, we begin by studying the convergence behaviour of these iterates.
-We argue that when parameters are suitably selected, then these learning iterates sampled at the end of each exploration phase will closely approximate the subjective functions for that exploration phase, and consequently the policy process of Algorithm~\ref{algo:main} approximates the policy process of the Markov chain resulting from Algorithm~\ref{algo:oracle}.
+We argue that if parameters are suitably selected, then these learning iterates sampled at the end of each exploration phase will closely approximate the subjective functions for that exploration phase, and consequently the policy process of Algorithm~\ref{algo:main} approximates the policy process of the Markov chain resulting from Algorithm~\ref{algo:oracle}.

 We note that when each agent $i \in \NN$ uses Algorithm~\ref{algo:main}, it is actually following a particular randomized, non-stationary policy.
-When all agents use Algorithm~\ref{algo:main} and the initial measure is $\nu \in \PP ( \bX)$, we use $\P_{\nu}$ (with no policy index in the superscript) to denote the resulting probability measure on trajectories of states and actions.
-For all other policies $\tilde{\bpi} \in \bGamma$, we continue to use $\P^{\tilde{\bpi}}_{\nu}$, as before.
+When all agents use Algorithm~\ref{algo:main}, we use $\P$ (with no policy index in the superscript and optional initial distribution in the subscript, e.g. $\P_{\nu}$ for some $\nu \in \Delta (\bX )$) to denote the resulting probability measure on trajectories of states and actions.
+For all other policies $\tilde{\bpi} \in \bPi$, we continue to use $\P^{\tilde{\bpi}}_{\nu}$, as before.